cjtallman/luacml/docs/index.md

 Integer types *(See Lua 5.3)* is not currently supported, nor planned.

-Dynamic types (vectors, matrices) are not currently supported, not planned.
+Dynamic types (vectors of size > 4, matrices > 4x4) are not currently supported, nor planned.

 ## Compatibility